jfellien/azure-functions-extensions-domaineventstreams/README.md

     }
 ```

-Well it should be explained more. `<context name>` means its the name of the context (bounded context in DDD)
+Well, it should be explained more. `<context name>` means its the name of the context (bounded context in DDD)
-your Domain Events related to and `<entity name>` have a similar function.
+your Domain Events are related to and `<entity name>` have a similar function.
 Its a name of a domain entity.
 Both parameters
 are used to filter the Domain Event Stream if you need to read from it.

 *An example*